October 15, 2013 7:08 pm

 finding pieces of pictures 2

-This is training them to see pictures as lines.
+This is training them to see the lines in pictures.

 group of photos